 Q: How do I see if my dealership is set for Auto Validation or Manual Validation?

 A: Your dealership cannot be set for auto validation unless they are DMS integrated.
-Click on the Settings tab.
-Locate and click on Integration.
+Click on the Configure tab.
+Locate and click on Validation.
 The option that is selected is your current set up.
 If you want to change this, choose the opposite option and click on update.
 If you do not have access to the Settings tab, please contact your system administrator or provider representative to request access.